TelepathicGrunt/TACT/README.txt

 - Added configs to control Raygun damaging rates when Gamma enchanted and not enchanted.

+- Added config option to allow Cloak of Darkness to charge and use ability in bight light areas.

 - Added config option to disable the End Story replacement that Alex's Caves replaced when beating Ender Dragon.
 (Not disabled by default)

 - Added config option to unlock all pages in the Cave Compendium book on log in.
 (Config is off by default)